ThatBooze/Default-Skin-Pack/README.md

 To use this `Skin Pack` the steps are below:

 - 1. Download the `.zip` file.
-- 2. Unzip the `Default Skin Pack Figura` folder.
+- 2. Unzip the `Default Skin Pack` folder.
 - 3. Move the folder to `.minecraft/figura/model_files/`.
 - 4. Open `Minecraft Java Edition`.
 - 5. Open a `world` or join a `server`.